Introduction #

 https_proxy=http://localhost:7890 curl https://www.google.com

-If everything goes well, you should now be able to access external network resources 😄.
+Reload the ssh terminal, if everything goes well, you should now be able to access external network resources 😄.

 However, I find the method above somewhat inelegant: every time you want to set up a reverse proxy for a server, you need to run this command, and it also occupies a terminal window.